 A detailed syllabus, curriculum, and information on the courses you may take can be found in our study information database via the link below.
 Entry requirements and tuition information can be found by selecting the drop-down ''Admission requirements'' available under the Autumn 2020 tab.

 This one-of-a-kind master’s programme makes you highly skilled in analysing how social and cultural change can be initiated or sustained by integrating a critical understanding of gender and intersectionality.

 Gender Studies - Intersectionality and Change, Master´s Programme

-To give you the latest update on current research, we invite you to take part in our seminars at the Unit for Gender Studies, an excellent and internationally renowned milieu for intersectional gender research.
-This is one of the largest interdisciplinary research and teaching units for intersectional gender studies in the Nordic countries with a staff of more than 30 researchers, including four full professors and many PhD students.
+To give you the latest update on current research, we invite you to take part in seminars at the internationally renowned Unit for Gender Studies.
+This is one of the largest interdisciplinary research and teaching units for intersectional gender studies in the Nordic countries.

 The programme combines online distance education with three mandatory on-campus gatherings per academic year.
 You will interact with your teachers and fellow programme members in a digital classroom.
 The forms of instruction, which are based primarily on the use of the internet, place greater demands on your own activity than a purely campus-based programme.